WhichPodcast Research · Updated 30 June 2026

 Shortest-running genres

-View full table — all genres ranked by median episode length
+View full table — all genres ranked by median show length

 Episodes are getting shorter

-Median episode length in minutes for podcasts that published at least one episode in each year.
-Years before 2007 excluded for low sample sizes.
+Median show's mean episode length (in minutes) for podcasts that published at least one episode in each year.
+Years before 2008 excluded for low sample sizes; the current calendar year is excluded because mid-year data is biased toward high-cadence shows.

 The shape of the podcast catalogue